the-kakfa-dude/abides/java8/java_db_sonar/README.md

 ```bash
 rm -rf .gradle ./build ./bin ; ./gradlew clean build test jar uberJar funcTest run sonar
 ```

+When working properly, this is equivlent to a `./gradlew clean build sonar`.

 ### But I Don't Need To Type That Much!